-Agreement and disagreement on the upcoming update, with the most giant exchanges announcing their pre-support to the anticipated currency.
-The verdict on its success goes back to minors.
+Bitcoin Cash Hard Fork is Knocking at the Door with lots of agreements and disagreements on the upcoming update.
+Most giant exchanges are announcing their pre-support to the anticipated currency.
+Yet, the verdict on its success goes back to minors.

 However, not many know how it occurs, and what pushes for it, which some call “system upgrade”.